-In FY 2024/25, EOA will continue providing these services by conducting a series of tasks designed to assist member agencies with the achievement of trash reduction benchmarks (i.e., 90% and 100%) required by MRP 3.0.
-Importantly, the 100% benchmark must be achieved without the use of source control credits or creek/shoreline clean up offsets.
-The following subtasks are being completed by EOA during the first three-year period of MRP 3.0 in support of C/CAG member agencies efforts to achieve the 100% trash load reduction benchmark:
+In FY 2025-26, EOA will continue providing these services to member agencies that achieved the 100% trash load reduction benchmark by conducting a series of tasks designed to maintain this benchmark, as required by MRP 3.0.
+Additionally, EOA will also provide technical and regulatory support to those member agencies unable to demonstrate achievement of the benchmark.
+The following subtasks will being completed by EOA during FY 2025-26 in support of C/CAG member agencies efforts to achieve and maintain the 100% trash load reduction benchmark:

-- Baseline Map Reevaluation Evaluate and revise member agency baseline trash generation maps to exclude areas that are not draining to MS4s and the improve the precision of delineated trash generating areas and existing traditional full capture systems; - GI as Full Trash Capture Systems Evaluate, identify, and account for applicable Green Infrastructure (GI) that achieve the full capture system design criteria for Multi-beneficial Systems, as outlined by the State Water Board; - Control Program for Private Land Drainage Areas Identify areas draining to storm drain inlets on private property and develop a Model Trash Inspection Program/Plan that identifies an approach for addressing trash on these private land drainage areas; and - Trash Source and Control Measure Evaluation Using existing OVTA data, identify trash sources to trash generating areas that are not achieving low trash generation and are not treated by full capture systems, and conduct a trash control measures evaluation for these areas to inform member agency trash control measure implementation.
+- Baseline Map Reevaluation Evaluate and revise member agency baseline trash generation maps to exclude areas that are not draining to MS4s and the improve the precision of delineated trash generating areas and existing traditional full capture systems; - GI as Full Trash Capture Systems Evaluate, identify, and account for applicable Green Infrastructure (GI) that achieve the full capture system design criteria for Multi-beneficial Systems, as outlined in the Regional Water Board guidance developed in FY 2024-25; - Control Program for Private Land Drainage Areas (PLDAs) Continue to train member agency staff and manage data generated by member agencies during inspections conducted on PLDAs; and - Trash Source and Control Measure Evaluation Using existing OVTA data and guidance developed through the Watching Our Watersheds (WOW) regional grant project, identify trash sources to trash generating areas that may be diverging away from the low trash generation level and may require further trash control measure evaluation by member agencies.

-These tasks will provide the information needed by member agencies to develop and implement their updated Long-term Trash Reductions Plans as required by MRP 3.0 and identify additional actions that will need to be implemented to achieve the 100% benchmark, without the use of credits for source controls and offsets for creek/shoreline cleanups.
+These tasks will provide the information needed by member agencies to continue to implement their Long-term Trash Reductions Plans as required by MRP 3.0 and identify additional actions or modifications that are need to continue to achieve the 100% benchmark.

-Importantly, this task assumes that all reporting by member agencies on the achievement of the 100% benchmark (or lack thereof) will occur in FY 2025/26 (i.e., September 2025) and that assistance provided to member agencies by EOA would be included in tasks budgeted for FY 2025/26.
-As such, the FY 2024/25 task described in this section does not include assistance to member agencies for reporting on achievement of the 100% trash load reduction benchmark after June 30, 2025.
+Importantly, this task assumes that all reporting by member agencies on the achievement of the 100% benchmark (or lack thereof) will occur in FY 2025-26 (i.e., September 2025).
+As such, the FY 2025-26 task described in this section does not include assistance to member agencies for reporting on achievement or continued achievement of the 100% trash load reduction benchmark after June 30, 2026.